Tutorial on amortized optimization: Policy learning for control and reinforcement learning

-\subsubsection{Background}
+\subsection{Background}

-\textbf{Preliminaries in Markov decision processes.} \begin{definition} We represent a \emph{Markov decision process} (MDP) with $\gM\defeq(\gX, \gU, p, r)$, where $\gX$ are the continuous \emph{states}, $\gU$ are the continuous \emph{actions} or \emph{controls}, $p(x' \mid x, u)$ is the \emph{transition dynamics} (also referred to as the \emph{system}, \emph{model}, or \emph{world model}), which is a \emph{Markov kernel} providing the probability the next state $x'$ given the current state-action $(x, u)$, and $r: \gX\times\gU$ is the \emph{reward function}. \end{definition} We scope to methods that control a fully-observable and continuous MDP.
+\textbf{Preliminaries in Markov decision processes.} \begin{definition} A \emph{Markov decision process} (MDP) can be represented with $\gM\defeq(\gX, \gU, p, r)$, where $\gX$ are the continuous \emph{states}, $\gU$ are the continuous \emph{actions} or \emph{controls}, $p(x' \mid x, u)$ is the \emph{transition dynamics} (also referred to as the \emph{system}, \emph{model}, or \emph{world model}), which is a \emph{Markov kernel} providing the probability the next state $x'$ given the current state-action $(x, u)$, and $r: \gX\times\gU$ is the \emph{reward function}. \end{definition} This section scopes to methods that control a fully-observable and continuous MDP.
 A \emph{policy} $\pi$ that \emph{controls} the MDP provides a distribution over actions to sample from for every state $x$ and induces \emph{state} and \emph{state-control marginals} $\rho_t^\pi(\cdot)$ for each time step $t$, which can be constrained to start from an initial state $x_0$ as $\rho_t(\cdot|x)$.
 In the non-discounted, infinite-horizon case an \emph{optimal policy} $\pi^\star$ maximizes the reward over rollouts of the MDP with

 where $p_{\rm init}$ is the \emph{initial state distribution} and $V^\pi(x)$ is the expected \emph{value} of a policy $\pi$ starting from a state $x$ and that is taken over all possible future rewards induced by the stochastic policy and dynamics.
 Given the \emph{action-conditional value} $Q$ of a policy defined by